 ping in a container where the binary is controlled via

-To take advantage of this new capability, the user
+To take advantage of this granted capability as a user,

 If the admin decides that it is no longer necessary to allow the user

-to open raw sockets within Singularity containers, they can revoke the
+pinger to open raw sockets within Singularity containers, they can revoke

 Of course appropriate caution should be exercised when using this keyword.